NateChoe1/mailserver/README.md

 mail.natechoe.dev	CNAME	3600	natechoe.dev
 ```

 Then, set up a reverse-DNS lookup for your IP address to your domain.
+This can only be done through
+your VPS provider or ISP.
+In Linode, go to the Network tab in your Linode, and click "Edit RDNS" by
+your IP address.

 Next, run the following command: